-The new welcome center hotel will be composed of three unique buildings, a signature hotel, an adjacent ski locker storage building, and a stand-alone dining facility that together will anchor the Schweitzer Resort Village.
-The bar-shaped hotel takes advantage of the steep site by nestling into a notch cut into the slope creating space for a sheltered parking garage.
-The exterior of the hotel is expressed through board-formed concrete, exposed wood structure, metal panels, and large expanses of glass.
-Structural elements are exposed and highlighted to enhance the sense of enclosure and warmth inside the lodge.
-The palette draws upon the architectural heritage of Schweitzer Basin, yet employs state-of-the-art materials (including cross-laminated timber, also called CLT) building on mountain architecture construction techniques to modernize and heighten connections to the outdoors.
-Found materials, including remnant chairlift cables among other items, will be repurposed as part of the building.
+The new hotel and restaurant anchors the village.
+The barbell-shape takes advantage of the steep site by nestling into a notch cut into the slope creating space for a sheltered parking garage, which is essential in a location that gets up to 400 inches of snow a year.
+The exterior of the hotel is expressed through board formed concrete, metal panels, large expanses of glass, and glimpses of the wood ceilings inside.
+Structural elements are evident and highlighted to enhance the sense of enclosure and warmth inside the lodge.
+The palette draws upon the architectural heritage of the Schweitzer basin.